Flute Boot Camp for High School Students

 BOOT CAMP FOR HIGH SCHOOL STUDENTS

-Open to advanced flutists entering their sophomore, junior, or senior year in high school looking for a week of vigorous work on their flute playing.
-Included are daily warm-up sessions, technical workshops, coachings, ensemble work and rehearsal with an expert pianist.
+Open to 12 advanced flutists who have not yet graduated from high school looking for a week of vigorous work on their flute playing in a friendly, supportive environment.
 Students will receive two lessons with Professor Still: one 45-minute private lesson and one open master class lesson.
+Also included are daily warm-up sessions, technical workshops, coachings, ensemble work and rehearsal with pianist Hyunsoo Kim.
+Technical workshops include a session with body mapping expert Kelly Mollnow-Wilson, orchestral mock audition (performance participation optional), college audition workshop and more.
 An optional concert opportunity will conclude the camp.

 Kelly Mollnow Wilson holds a Master of Music degree in Flute Performance from The Ohio State University and a Bachelor of Music Education degree from Baldwin-Wallace College.
 Her teachers include Katherine Borst Jones, Mary Kay Fink and Liisa Ruoho.
 Ms. Wilson has nine years of teaching experience in the instrumental music department of the Wooster City Schools in Wooster, OH.
 While at Wooster her responsibilities included directing the Freshman Band, assisting with High School Marching Band, teaching fifth and sixth grade woodwinds, and coaching middle school girls basketball and volleyball.